Hassan Kaddah

-Hassan Walid Ahmed Kaddah (born 1 May 2000) is an Egyptian handball player for Khaleej and the Egyptian national team.
+Hassan Walid Ahmed Kaddah (born 1 May 2000) is an Egyptian handball player for the Egyptian national team.

+Career

 He first started handball at Al-Shams Club.
+He then played for Zamalek SC, where he won the Egyptian Handball League in 2019, 2020, 2021 and 2022, the 2022 Egyptian Superup, the 2019 African Handball Champions League, the 2022 CAHB Cup Winners' Cup and the 2019 and 2021 African Supercup.
+In October 2022 he joined the Saudi-Arabian club Khaleej Club on a one month loan for the 2022 IHF Men's Super Globe.
+With 45 goals he was the top scorer of the tournament.

+From the summer of 2023 he joined Industria Kielce.

+National team

 He participated at the 2019 Youth World Championship, where he became top scorer and chosen for the All-Star Team as best left back.
 He also participated at the 2019 Junior World Championship.

-He represented Egypt at the 2021 World Championship and the 2020 Summer Olympics in Tokyo.

-From the summer of 2023 he will be joining Industria Kielce.